SamroodAli/programming-notes/mongodb.md

 ```

 Student here is actually a mongoose document (not a mongo document) and not a javascript object.
 It has a lot of APIs.
 It cannot be logged out (as these Object is not inumerable.)
-Sometimes we might need to convert these documents JSON as these documents are slow.
+Sometimes we might need to convert these documents to JSON as these documents are slow.

 These are mongoose documents, not mongo documents.
 Mongoose wraps around mongo.
 Mongo just takes and spits JSON.
 Mongoose wraps around this JSON, virtualises it and provides many helpes/APIs or methods that lets us operate on these documents within the confines of mongoose.